SEMICeu/documentation/README.md

 The assessment of how to best address the different use cases is beyond the scope of this documentation.
 Nevertheless, this documentation provides insights into how a resolution for a given change is integrated in the published artefacts of the data specification.

-To adequately respond to a use case, _editors_ should understand how to operate the **toolchain** (see [Usage section](#Usage) for details) to efficiently create the artefacts for a data specification.
+To adequately respond to a use case, _editors_ should understand how to operate the **toolchain** to efficiently create the artefacts for a data specification (see [Usage section](#Usage) for details).
-The created artefacts are always represented in a human readable form (e.g. HTML) together with other supportive representations (JSON-LD context files, SHACL shapes, RDF vocabularies, etc.) depending on the nature of the data specification.
+The created artefacts are always represented in a human readable form (e.g. HTML) together with other supportive representations (JSON-LD context files, SHACL shapes, RDF vocabularies, etc.), depending on the nature of the data specification.

 The editorial activity typically requires several iterations in order to reach the final resolution.
-The *toolchain* reduces the workload on editors created by these iterations, makes the artefact creation less error-prone, and at the same time increase the coherency among the different data specifications.
+The *toolchain* reduces the workload on editors created by these iterations, makes the artefact creation less error-prone, and at the same time increases the coherency among the different data specifications.
 It also can play an important role in training future editors to maintain the data specifications.

 ### Publication of the artefacts

 After creating the artefacts, the editor has to make them accessible to the consumers.
-For this the artefacts have to be stored in a publication environment.
+To this end, the artefacts have to be stored in a publication environment.

-Currently, the publication environment that has been adopted by SEMIC is GitHub: one repository per data specification.
+Currently, the publication environment that has been adopted by SEMIC is GitHub, where there is one repository per data specification.
 Over the past years, the organisation and structure of these repositories underwent a gradual harmonisation process.
-Moreover, the consumers' access to the content of these repositories is facilitated through**GitHub Pages**, a service offered to render webpages stored in a repository.
+Moreover, the consumers' access to the content of these repositories is facilitated through **GitHub Pages**, a service offered to render webpages stored in a repository.

 Since these repositories were created before an automated artefact generation tooling was applied, the repositories are set up and organised with the assumption that the content of the repository is created manually.
 The full integration of this publication design in the automation process requires adaptations to the automation, organisation and setup of the data specification repositories.
-This is future work.
-Therefore, editors are today required to manually collect the generated artefacts, and store them in the appropriate locations within the data specification repository.
+Until that stage of automation is not reached, editors are today required to manually collect the generated artefacts, and store them in the appropriate locations within the data specification repository.

 ## Organisation of the SEMIC GitHub space

 The SEMIC GitHub space contains several dozens of repositories, each falling in specific categories.
-There are data specification repositories, repositories supporting the generation and publication of the data specifications, and others.
+These include data specification repositories, repositories supporting the generation and publication of the data specifications, among others.

 ### Data specification repositories